CNHansenDev/MicroserviceA/README.md

 All communication will be done via email or discord.

-Request:
+Request:/n
-Data can be requested with an HTTP client using GET.
+Data can be requested with an HTTP client using GET./n Endpoint:/n
-Endpoint:
-GET /process_file
+GET /process_file/n

 Receive: